Packaging that complies with the Green Deal

 This category assesses and focuses on the emissions of the greenhouse gases, such as carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O), which contribute to Earth’s rising temperatures and the climate change.

-Water consumption
+Water use

 This category assesses the amount of water withdrawn or consumed throughout the life cycle of the product or the activity.
 It takes into account both the direct use of water and the indirect water footprint associated with processes or inputs.